eroicaleo/eroicaleo.github.io/Notes-on-Exploratory-Data-Analysis.md

 ### Base Graphics

+There are 2 steps:

+1. Initializing a plot
+2. Annotating the plot

 plot and hist will launch a graphics device, if there is no one open. plot has lots of arguments, letting you set title, labels.
 Most of them are documented in the `par` function man pages.

+3 base graph commands: `plot, hist, boxplot`.

+Important parameters:

+* pch: plotting character ()
+* lty: line type
+* lwd: line width
+* col: color, can be number, string, hex format, `colors` function gives a vector of color by name
+* xlab: x-axis label
+* ylab: y-axis label

+Use `par()` function to specify these parameters and also to read the current value of them, like `par("col")`.
+Don't forget the double quote.

+* las: the orientation of axis labels on the plot
+* bg: background color
+* mar: margin
+* oma: the outer margin
+* mfrow: number of plots per row and per column, filled row-wise.
+* mfcol: number of plots per column and per row, filled column-wise.